LucasWang03/Why-We-Need-Time-series-Database/Why do we need a time-series database.md

 #         Why do we need a time-series database?

-Due to the proliferative use of big data in fields such as e-commerce, media and administration, the number of databases increases steeply and the importance of database draws attention of people.
+Due to the pervasive use of big data in fields such as e-commerce, media and administration, the number of databases increases steeply and the importance of database draws attention of people.
 Among a multitude of kinds of database, the time-series database which is purpose-built to process mass of time-series data is rising and getting more popular.

 So why do we need a time-series database?
 Why those time-series database have became more popular?
 I deem that I can give a brief introduction in this article.

 ### 1. What is time-series database?

 First and foremost, we should comprehend the time-series data.
 Time series data, which is also referred to as time-stamped data, is a sequence of data points indexed in time order.
 Time-stamped is data collected at different points in time.
 These data points typically consist of successive measurements made from the same source over a time interval and are used to track change over time.
-For instance, If we use a thermometer to measure the temperature of a city all the time for a day, and record these temperatures, these are time-series data.
+For instance, If we use a thermometer to measure the temperature of a city all the time for a day, and record these temperatures, these data are time-series data.

 Time-series data is structured and rarely updated or deleted.
 A collection point's data source is unique, the data must be searched in a specified period and a specified area.
 It is estimated that more than 10 billion pieces of time-series data are generated every single day.
 By connecting these data, we can make a multi-latitude report in the past to reveal its tendency, regularity and anomaly.